-Applications for entry must be made on the official entry form website.
+Applications for entry must be made on the official website.
 This must be completed in full at least in respect of the car and first driver, by whom it must be signed.
-It must be sent to the Entries Secretary at HERO, Unit 13, Kenfig Industrial Estate, Margam, Port Talbot, SA13 2PE, GB.

 The Organisers should receive this entry form by the closing date specified in the ASRs, although they reserve the right to accept late entries.
 Any details not given on the entry form should be forwarded to the Organisers as quickly as possible, prior to signing on.